 The pantry has a well-stocked fridge, and its complimentary contents (including the - joy - Belgian chocolates) are replenished daily (Family Suites have kitchens, too).
 There’s also an espresso machine, a hob and a microwave.
 But don’t worry about mastering how they work, as your on-call villa assistant will organise snacks and drinks for you.
 And plump your pillows.
 And make reservations.
 You won’t have to move a muscle.

-Villas come in 1- and 2-bedroom varieties: both either Ocean View or Garden View.
+Villas have 1-5 bedrooms and are either ocean-facing or garden-facing; most come with private pools too.
 For couples who don't mind more compact accommodation (or those seeking lower prices), there are Pool Suites.
 These lack the salas, pantries and lounge areas of the villas, but retain the floor-to-ceiling windows and ocean views.
 Inside, each has a bedroom, a bathroom and a walk-in wardrobe; outside is a sitting area and a small infinity pool perched on the private balcony.

 You never need to leave your villa if you don’t want to.
 Catering, bartenders, chefs and barbecues can be arranged at your room, whether you’re planning a romantic dinner by the light of floating candles or hosting a small party.

-One of the highlights of stay at Sri panwa is undoubtedly enjoying a sundowner on Baba Nest (located on the roof of Baba Soul Food), a floating deck with an incredible 360 degree view over the sea an surrounding islands.
-It’s unsurprising then, that you must book in advance!
+One of the highlights of stay at Sri panwa is undoubtedly enjoying a sundowner on Baba Nest (located on the roof of Baba Soul Food), a floating deck with an incredible 360 degree view over the sea and surrounding islands.
+It’s unsurprising, then, that you must book in advance!
 If staying in the Yaya building, the rooftop bar TU is well worth a visit in time to catch the sunset colours light the sky and still sea.

 Outside the hotel and within walking distance, you’ll find a couple of terrific local Thai and fish restaurants on Cape Panwa.
 Within 20 minutes’ drive is Phuket’s standard-setter: Mom Tri’s Boathouse, and its new, even more scenic sister, Mom Tri’s Kitchen.
 It goes without saying that your on-call assistant can organise taxis to and from both.